farindk/gfxcon/README.md

 # Amiga GfxCon - Image Format Converter

 This is the source code of the GfxCon image format converter that I started writing in 1993.
-The [latest version on AmiNet](https://aminet.net/package/gfx/conv/gfxcon) is v1.8c from 1997, but this code appears to be v1.8f with a few minor fixes and adding the strange CVP image format, which I completely forgot about.
+The [latest version on AmiNet](https://aminet.net/package/gfx/conv/gfxcon) is v1.8c from 1997, but this source code appears to be v1.8f with a few minor fixes and adding the strange CVP image format, which I completely forgot about.

 At that time, I used the SAS 6.50 C compiler.
 I have not tried to compile it since then.